Edited: 4th Feb 2025 to add detail on Azure DevOps Pipelines Service Connection

 This works because the Managed Identity must be associated with the Azure VM you are running the az command on.

-The need to be on an Azure VM is the limitation of Managed Identities.
-They are only usable inside and Azure hosted resource, so are not appropriate to your needs if you wish to run your script, that uses the Azure CLI, from locations outside Azure.
+The need to be on an Azure resource is the limitation of Managed Identities.
+So are not appropriate to your needs if you wish to run your script, that uses the Azure CLI, from locations outside Azure.

 So what do I use?

-If my script needs permissions beyond Azure DevOps, I will probably use a Service Principle.
-This is because I can grant the Service Principle permissions to other resources in Azure, and I can pass the Service Principle values into the script as parameters from secret Azure DevOps Pipeline variables.
+If my script needs permissions beyond Azure DevOps, interacting with a range of Azure resource in a subscription.
+I could create a Service Principle and grant it permissions to the required resources in Azure, and then pass the Service Principle values into the script as parameters from secret Azure DevOps Pipeline variables.

 However, my scripts commonly only need to interact with Azure DevOps, and in this case I just use the Build Agent token as a PAT.
 This is because it avoids the need to set anything up, you can easily pass the token into the script as an environment variable.